Expats in Kuala Lumpur

 8. Visitors to KL

 For my foodie visitors, who don’t have time to get acclimatised to local bacteria and need something that’s not going to give them a tummy upset yet still feels authentic, I like to take them to have roti canai at Valentine Roti, Indian at MTR in Brickfields and The Ganga Café in Bangsar, banana leaf at Nirwana in Bangsar, Chinese street food in Jalan Alor, a relatively cheap steak in a stalls environment in Susie’s Corner, a jungle dining experience at the Veg Fish Farm Thai Restaurant and the food court at Lot 10 Hutong.
-Lastly, for a not local but super fun experience, I like to take guests to Wurst KL.
-The entrance is an adult-speed slide – great for Insta stories – and the food is good too.

 Keeping guests occupied while I’m at work during the day, I find the KL Hop On Hop Off bus to be fantastic and also recommend getting a Grab to Batu Caves – go early morning or later afternoon to avoid the heat (and beware of the monkeys!).
 With a little more time, a day trip to the Kuala Gandah Elephant Conservation Centre is fun and if weather is fine and there is no moon (a dark night is best to see the lights), an evening spent seeing the fireflies in Kuala Selangor is interesting too.
 Here are more ideas for things to do in KL with visitors from overseas.

 9. Staycations for Expats in Kuala Lumpur